 One word of caution: Never feed store bought eggshells or the shells from a friend or neighbor's flock, because they can contain bacteria that your hens are not accustomed to.
 Only feed your hens their own shells.

 Here is the simple method I use to process my eggshells:

 -Rinse the empty shells under cool water, removing the membrane (you can leave the membrane, but I find the shells are easier to crush and dry faster if you remove it.)

 (You don't need to bake or microwave the shells.
 Air drying is easier and works just as well.
 However, if you are baking anyway and have room in the oven, you can bake the shells until they crumble easily.)

 -Once dry, store the shells on the counter in a bowl or canister, crushing them a bit with your fingers to compact them, until you have a good amount collected.
 Don't pulverize them or crush them into a powder, if the pieces are too small, not enough calcium ends up being absorbed into the chickens' systems but instead passes right through.

-I leave a small bowl of eggshells in a container (actually a small rabbit feed dispenser) next to my girls' feeder and refill it as needed.
+I leave a small dispenser of the crushed eggshells in the coop and refill it as needed.
 They will only eat as much as they need, so don't worry about leaving the bowl out for them all the time.

 Easy and free...doesn't get much better than that.

-So what's your take?
+So what's your choice?
 Crushed oyster shell or crushed eggshell?